jnixy/website/content/publication/51-crim-war-on-cops-george-floyd/index.md

 url_video: ""
 ---

-???
-Download the [accepted version](https://jnix.netlify.app/files/pdfs/crim_war_on_cops.pdf) of our paper.
+- Click [here](https://jnix.netlify.app/files/pdfs/crim_war_on_cops.pdf) to download the accepted version of our paper.

-???
-Download the [slides](https://jnix.netlify.app/publication/51-crim-war-on-cops-george-floyd/asc_2022_presentation.pdf) from our November 2022 presentation at the ASC Conference.
+- Click [here](https://jnix.netlify.app/publication/51-crim-war-on-cops-george-floyd/asc_2022_presentation.pdf) to download the slides from our November 2022 presentation at the ASC Conference.